 “Critical thinking breaks down barriers and liberates the individual from conventional thinking.”

-In addition to his work with students, Cairo’s first book, about the two presidents Bush, was published in 2012.
-John Robert Greene of Cazenovia College calls the book “a thoughtful, critical, impeccably researched, and engagingly written study of the foreign policy of the TWO Bushes.
+In addition to his work with students, Cairo is a prolific political science writer.
+John Robert Greene of Cazenovia College called his book “The Gulf: The Bush Presidencies,” “a thoughtful, critical, impeccably researched, and engagingly written study of the foreign policy of the TWO Bushes.
 In this first joint-study of Bush 41 and Bush 43, Cairo deftly uses both a wide selection of the available literature as well as newly opened material from the Bush papers, to show how these two men defined the policy of a generation.”

 On the air